Generic name: Clozapine Oral Suspension [ KLOE-za-peen ]

 - This medicine may lower the ability of your bone marrow to make white blood cells.
 This can lead to very bad and sometimes deadly infections.
-Use clozapine oral suspension only if your health problem has not been helped by other drugs or if you have planned to harm yourself in the past and have a chance of doing it again.
 You will need to have your blood work checked before, during, and after treatment is stopped.
-Do what the doctor tells you about blood tests while taking this medicine.
+Do what the doctor tells you about blood tests while taking clozapine oral suspension.

 - This medicine may cause seizures in some people.
 The chance of seizures may be higher with higher doses or if you have ever had seizures.
 Use care when driving and doing other tasks or actions (like climbing and swimming) that may not be safe for you or others if you pass out.

 - This medicine may raise the chance of a very bad and sometimes deadly heart problem (myocarditis).
 Call your doctor right away if you have a big weight gain, a heartbeat that does not feel normal, chest pain or pressure, fast heartbeat, fever, flu-like signs, shortness of breath, swelling in the arms or legs, or very bad dizziness or passing out.

 - Low blood pressure, passing out, slow heartbeat, and heart attacks have happened with clozapine oral suspension.
 These problems can be deadly.
 Do not take more than you were told or raise your dose faster than you were told.
 Tell your doctor if you have heart problems or brain problems.
 Tell your doctor if you have lots of fluid loss or if you take drugs for high blood pressure.